Conengmo/battle_map_tv/README.md

 The default color for shapes is white, but you can also toggle another color with the color buttons.

 You can delete a shape by right-clicking on it, or by using the 'Clear' button.

+If the grid is enabled, points will automatically snap to the grid.

+If you click 'rasterize', the edges of the shapes you make will fit the grid.

+When creating a shape, hold 'shift' to freeze the size of the shape, but keep rotating.

 ## Technical